m-elewa/freelancers-market/README.md

 - add more tests

 ## Issues
-If you come across any issues please [report them here](https://github.com/m-elewa/freelancers-black-market/issues).
+If you come across any issues please [report them here](https://github.com/m-elewa/freelancers-market/issues).

 ## Contributing
-Contributing to the Freelancers Black Market project are welcome, please feel free to make any pull requests, or email me a feature request you would like to see in the future to Mahmoud Elewa at [mahmoud.elewa.999@gmail.com](mailto:mahmoud.elewa.999@gmail.com).
+Contributing to the Freelancers Market project are welcome, please feel free to make any pull requests, or email me a feature request you would like to see in the future to Mahmoud Elewa at [mahmoud.elewa.999@gmail.com](mailto:mahmoud.elewa.999@gmail.com).

 ## Security Vulnerabilities
-If you discover a security vulnerability within Freelancers Black Market, please send an email to Mahmoud Elewa at [mahmoud.elewa.999@gmail.com](mailto:mahmoud.elewa.999@gmail.com), or create a pull request if possible.
+If you discover a security vulnerability within Freelancers Market, please send an email to Mahmoud Elewa at [mahmoud.elewa.999@gmail.com](mailto:mahmoud.elewa.999@gmail.com), or create a pull request if possible.

 ## Disclaimer
 Before using this project with any freelance website **you have to make sure first that this website allow it and it does not violate any of their Terms of Service.**

 ## License
-The Freelancers Black Market is open-sourced software licensed under the [MIT license](https://github.com/m-elewa/freelancers-black-market/blob/master/LICENSE).
+The Freelancers Market is open-sourced software licensed under the [MIT license](https://github.com/m-elewa/freelancers-market/blob/master/LICENSE).